ddnick15/projects/README.md

-This is Hourly energy consumption forecasting project.
+This is Hourly energy consumption forecasting project using a Deep Learning Approach.